nicofretti/flink_experiment/README.md

   <img src="img/plot_q3.png" alt="Q3 heatmap"/>
 </p>

 The x-axis represents the state and the y-axis represents the month.
 The color of each cell indicates the number of flights.
-The states of California and Texas appear to have a higher number of flights, while Delaware (DE) appears to have no flights in certain months.
+The states of California (CA) and Texas (TX) appear to have a higher number of flights, while Delaware (DE) appears to have no flights in certain months.
 To improve the clarity of the data, I have normalized each column by its maximum value, as shown below:
 <p align="center">
   <img src="img/plot_q3_normalized.png" alt="Q3 heatmap normalized"/>
 </p>